History of science and technology in Japan: Computing

 In 1969, Busicom asked Intel, a company founded one year earlier in 1968 for the purpose of making solid state random-access memory (RAM), to finalize and manufacture their calculator engine.
 Intel, which was more of a memory company back then, had facilities to manufacture the high density silicon gate MOS chip Busicom required.
 Shima went to Intel in June 1969 to present his design proposal.
 Due to Intel lacking logic engineers to understand the logic schematics or circuit engineers to convert them, Intel asked Shima to simplify the logic.
 Intel wanted a single-chip CPU design, influenced by Sharp's Tadashi Sasaki who presented the concept to Busicom and Intel in 1968.
 The single-chip microprocessor design was then formulated by Intel's Marcian Hoff in 1969, simplifying Shima's initial design down to four chips, including a single-chip microprocessor CPU.
 Due to Hoff's formulation lacking key details, Shima came up with his own ideas to find solutions for its implementation.
 Shima was responsible for adding a 10-bit static shift register to make it useful as a printer's buffer and keyboard interface, many improvements in the instruction set, making the RAM organization suitable for a calculator, the memory address information transfer, the key program in an area of performance and program capacity, the functional specification, decimal computer idea, software, desktop calculator logic, real-time I/O control, and data exchange instruction between the accumulator and general purpose register.
 Hoff and Shima eventually realized the 4-bit microprocessor concept together, with the help of Intel's Stanley Mazor to interpret the ideas of Shima and Hoff.
 Busicom's management agreed to the new proposal.
 The architecture and specifications of the four chips were designed over a period of a few months in 1969, between an Intel team led by Hoff and a Busicom team led by Shima.

 After Shima went back to Japan in late 1969 and then returned to Intel in early 1970, he found that no further work had been done on the 4004 since he left, and that Hoff was no longer working on the project.
 The project leader had become Federico Faggin, who had only joined Intel a week before Shima arrived.
 After explaining the project to Faggin, Shima worked with him to design the 4004 processor, with Shima responsible for the chip's logic.
-The chip's final design was completed in 1970 by Intel's Federico Faggin and Busicom's Masatoshi Shima.
+The chip's final design was completed in 1970 by Intel's Faggin and Busicom's Masatoshi Shima.
 The Intel 4004 was commercially released in 1971, first as part of the Busicom 141-PF calculator and then separately by Intel.
 The 4004 was also used in other Busicom machines, including an automated teller machine (ATM) and cash register.
 The microprocessor became the basis for microcomputers, which led to the microcomputer revolution.